 |Distance||61 miles (99 km)|

-|Average train duration||1 h 50 min|
+|Average train duration||1 h 39 min|

-|Average train ticket price||$16 (€12)|
+|Average train ticket price||$13 (€11)|

 |Train providers||Regionale Veloce, Regionale or Trenitalia|

-Trains from Udine to Venice cover the 61 miles (99 km) long journey taking on average 1 h 50 min with our travel partners like Regionale Veloce, Regionale or Trenitalia.
+Trains from Udine to Venice cover the 61 miles (99 km) long journey taking on average 1 h 39 min with our travel partners like Regionale Veloce, Regionale or Trenitalia.
 There are direct train services available.
-While the average ticket price for this trip costs around $16 (€12), you can find the cheapest train ticket for as low as $12 (€10).
+You can get the cheapest train tickets for this route for as low as $12 (€10), but the average price of train tickets is $13 (€11).
 Travelers depart most frequently from Udine and arrive in Venezia Mestre.

-Travel between Udine and Venice from $12 (€10) with Omio’s train partners Trenitalia!
-You can find the best schedules and tickets when comparing and booking the most affordable trip for you.
+Find the best trains to Venice from Udine with Omio's travel partners Trenitalia from $12 (€10).
+We can find you the best deals, schedules and tickets when comparing and booking the best trip.

 The trains from Udine to Venice operate on a robust schedule, proving travelers with a broad range of options.
 The 82-mile (132-km) journey begins inland and in the northern part of Italy, then the route is completed in the northern part of Italy’s east coast, tucked in along the Adriatic Sea.
 The trains that travel this journey can take anywhere from just over 1h 30min to around 2h 42min.